WordPress Dashboard Overview

 What are WordPress Widgets

 WordPress Widgets are small blocks that are designed to add additional content and features to your website.
-Most of the time they are used for sidebar & footer area but they can be used in other places as well.
+Most of the time they are used for the sidebar & footer area but they can be used in other places as well.

 There are many widgets that come with WordPress.
 Some of the content of the available widget are Categories, Menus, Tag cloud, Search, Audio and Images that you can use on your website.